phan/phan/README.md

 * Check for unused `use` statements.
 * Check for classes, functions and methods being redefined.
 * Check for sanity with class inheritance (e.g. checks method signature compatibility).
-  Phan also checks for final classes/methods being overridden, that abstract methods are implemented, and that the implemented interface is really a interface (and so on).
+  Phan also checks for final classes/methods being overridden, that abstract methods are implemented, and that the implemented interface is really an interface (and so on).
 * Supports namespaces, traits and variadics.
 * Supports [Union Types](https://github.com/phan/phan/wiki/About-Union-Types).
 * Supports generic arrays such as `int[]`, `UserObject[]`, `array<int,UserObject>`, etc..